 Writing your own immigration business plan when immigrating to the United States presents a unique set of challenges.
 From language barriers to market understanding, financial projections, immigration regulations, and time constraints, navigating these complexities can be daunting.
 However, by seeking professional guidance, you can overcome these challenges and increase your chances of success.
 Remember, a well-prepared and comprehensive immigration business plan is a critical step toward realizing your immigration dreams in the United States.
 Don’t put them at risk.

-Visa Business Plans is led by Marco Scanu, a certified coach from the University of Miami with a globally-based practice coaching Fortune 1000 company executives, entrepreneurs, as well as professionals in 4 different continents.
+Visa Business Plans is led by Marco Scanu, a certified coach from the University of Miami with a globally-based practice coaching Fortune 1000 company executives, entrepreneurs, as well as professionals in four different continents.
 Mr. Scanu advises clients on turnaround strategies and crisis management.

 Mr. Scanu received a bachelor’s degree in Business Administration (Cum Laude) from the University of Florida and an MBA in Management from Bocconi University in Milan, Italy.
 Mr. Scanu was also a Visiting Scholar at Michigan State University under the prestigious H. Humphrey Fellowship (Fulbright program) with a focus on Entrepreneurship, Venture Capital, and high-growth enterprises.

-At present, Mr. Scanu is the managing partner and CEO at Visa Business Plans, a Miami-based boutique consulting firm providing attorneys and investors with business planning services in the areas of U.S. and Canadian immigration and SBA loans.
+At present, Mr. Scanu is the managing partner and CEO at Visa Business Plans, a Miami-based boutique consulting firm providing attorneys and investors with business planning services in the areas of U.S. and Canadian immigration, SBA loans, and others.